 A master's in media and communication open doors to careers in marketing, radio, television, journalism, and public relations.
 The annual salary potential can exceed $60,000, depending on occupation.
 Opportunities for graduates with an online media and communication master's degree will increase as media industries continue to grow.
 Below is information on universities, graduate programs, and careers to help you make an educated decision for your future.

-What are the best media communication programs of 2020?
+What are the Best Master's in Media Communication Programs?
 Here are our top 10:

 |1||University of Florida||Gainesville, FL|

 |2||American University||Washington, DC|

 |9||Washington State University||Pullman, WA|

 Best Accredited Online Master's in Media Communication Programs

 |Gainesville, FL||Cost: $$$$$||Graduation Rate: 90%||